kubernetes/kubernetes/examples/rethinkdb/v1beta3/README.md

 **Why not just using pods in replicas?**

-This is because kube-proxy will act as a load balancer and send your traffic to different server, since the ui is not stateless when playing with Web Admin UI will cause `Connection not open on server` error.
+This is because lmktfy-proxy will act as a load balancer and send your traffic to different server, since the ui is not stateless when playing with Web Admin UI will cause `Connection not open on server` error.